 Network Parameter Sharing.
-We leverage neural network parameter sharing [62, 86] between SIMPPO agents that manage the same type of functions to shorten the incremental training time.
-Based on their sensitivity [17] to the allocation of each type of resource, we categorize the function benchmarks into three coarse-grained categories2: CPU-intensive, memory-intensive, and I/O-intensive.
+We leverage neural network parameter sharing [58, 81] between SIMPPO agents that manage the same type of functions to shorten the incremental training time.
+Based on their sensitivity [15] to the allocation of each type of resource, we categorize the function benchmarks into three coarse-grained categories2: CPU-intensive, memory-intensive, and I/O-intensive.
 One trained RL model is used as the base model for each category of functions.
-The 2We leave fine-grained function classification for better performance to future work.
+The base model is obtained by training the RL agents that manage all functions that belong to the corresponding category.
+When a new function is added to the serverless platform, we first categorize the function and initialize the newly created SIMPPO agent with the network parameters from the base model of the same category.
+The base model can be slowly updated in the background by replacing its network parameters with the existing SIMPPO agents that manage the same type of functions.